These instructions function as a TP-Link firmware recovery utility, for when your TP-Link router is bricked.

 File <ArcherC7v2_tp_recovery.bin> : error 2 in system call CreateFile The system cannot find the file specified.
 [28/12 21:50:04.062]

-7. Now that we know which filename the router is looking for, we must rename our downloaded firmware file to whatever our router is requesting.
-This is how we effectively force the router to upgrade the firmware.
+Step 7) Now that we know which filename the router is looking for, we must rename our downloaded firmware file to whatever our router is requesting.
+This is how we effectively force the router to replace its current firmware.

-10. A few minutes after the firmware transfer, your router should install the new firmware and you’ll be able to access the router’s web interface by using the factory-default settings:
+Step 10) A few minutes after the firmware transfer, your router should install the new firmware.
+You can now set your computer/laptop network card to get an IP address via DHCP (which it will get from the router, if this process was successful) and you’ll be able to access the router’s web interface by using the factory-default settings:

 — IP address: 192.168.0.1